-Persons 64 years of age and younger represent 51% of the disabled population.
-The most frequently reported disabilities in this age group were cognitive (54 percent), ambulatory (30 percent), and independent living difficulty (28 percent) (2).
-For seniors (age 65+), representing 49% of the disabled population, the most frequently reported disabilities are ambulatory (52 percent), independent living difficulty (49 percent), and hearing (44 percent) (Chart 3).
-It is important to note that totals in Charts 2 and 3 may exceed 100% due to multiple disabilities per person.
-Data for the following three charts is sourced from U.S. Census, 2015-2019 ACS, Table S1810.
+Persons 64 years of age and younger represent 51 percent of the disabled population.
+The most frequently reported disabilities in this age group were cognitive (54 percent), ambulatory (30 percent), and independent living difficulty (28 percent) (Chart 2).
+For seniors (age 65+), representing 49 percent of the disabled population, the most frequently reported disabilities are ambulatory (52 percent), independent living difficulty (49 percent), and hearing (44 percent) (Chart 3).
+It is important to note that totals in Charts 2 and 3 may exceed 100 percent due to multiple disabilities per person.
+Data for Chart 2 and 3 is sourced from the 2015 - 2019 ACS, Table S1810.